 The Sportage’s 503-litre boot is big, usefully shaped, and can carry several large suitcases.
 It can hold more luggage than the Nissan Qashqai (430 litres) but the Hyundai Tucson slightly edges it with a 513-litre boot.
 Fold the Kia’s rear seats down and you open up a 1,492-litre space which is more than big enough to fit a bicycle with both wheels attached.
 It’s worth noting that all models get rear seats that fold down in a 60:40 ratio – meaning two people can sit in the back with a long object threaded through from the boot.

-Despite this, the Sportage doesn’t excel at is putting a smile on your face on a country road.
-If you want a similar-size SUV that drives like a sporty car then you’re better off with the excellent but more expensive Mazda CX-5.
-Is a sporty drive really what you want from a family car, however?
-After all, the Sportage does a lot of other things – such as comfort and practicality – very well indeed.
+Despite this, the Sportage doesn’t excel at putting a smile on your face on a country road.
+If you want a similar-size SUV that drives like a sporty car then you’re better off with the excellent Mazda CX-5 – though similar models will be pricier than the Kia.